Cheoljong of Joseon: Reign

-Following the wedding of Cheoljong in 1851, Queen Sunwon ended her regency.
+Following the king's wedding of Cheoljong in 1851, Queen Sunwon ended her regency, followed by Cheoljong's assuming regal power.
 However, politics were still controlled by Queen Sunwon's family, the Andong Kim clan.
 Throughout the 14-year reign, Cheoljong became a puppet monarch vulnerable to their control; Queen Cheorin was also from the Andong Kim clan, allowing them to tighten the manipulation, with many Kim family members becoming prominent officials in the government.
+Experiencing the poverty in the past, Cheoljong sympathized the commoners and donated during a serious drought in 1853.
 In 1856, as the national examination was full of bribery and fraud, Cheoljong criticized the situation and ordered to rectify the chaos, but it was in vain.
 Meanwhile, the nationwide corruption deteriorated in the field of military and agricultural taxes.
 A rebellion started in Jinju of the Gyeongsang Province in 1862, and it was repressed, with 13 people executed and 19 exiled.
 However, the rebellion continued to spread across three southern provinces, as well as Jeju Island.
 It was discovered the rebellion was a result of the corruption mentioned above, so Cheoljong set an office to carry out a financial reorganization, but the reformation turned out to be ineffective.